stevegrubb/audit-explorer/README.md

 want to go back to all events, then just click on Use All Events again.
 This page always lets you know how many events out of the total are selected.

+You can also place a CSV file at ~/R/audit-data/audit.csv Then it can be opened using "Standard CSV" radio button from the Source menu item.
+If you do this, the program assumes you have already preselected the time range and options.

+If you are using the Logs Event Source, then you can have extra data included in the generated CSV file by checking the boxes under the Extra CSV Info to Include.

 ## Resources